appleseedhq/appleseed-maya/docs/source/shaders/material/as_metal.rst

    Darker copper with another IBL setup.

+.. thumbnail:: /_images/screenshots/metal/as_metal_steel3.png
+   :group: shots_as_metal_group_A
+   :width: 10%
+   :title:

+   Dirty isotropic steel in another IBL setup.

+.. thumbnail:: /_images/screenshots/metal/as_metal_measured_copper2.png
+   :group: shots_as_metal_group_A
+   :width: 10%
+   :title:

+   Setup using measured complex ior for copper.

+.. thumbnail:: /_images/screenshots/metal/as_metal_measured_brass2.png
+   :group: shots_as_metal_group_A
+   :width: 10%
+   :title:

+   Setup using measured complex ior for brass.

+.. thumbnail:: /_images/screenshots/metal/as_metal_measured_aluminium4.png
+   :group: shots_as_metal_group_A
+   :width: 10%
+   :title:

+   Measured aluminium with textured radial anisotropy in a different IBL setup.

 -----

 .. rubric:: Footnotes

 .. [#] From *.nk* files, containing the data for several metals, alloys, semi-conductors in several wavelenght ranges (not exclusively in the visible light range).
+Maya attribute presets are provided for aluminium, brass, chromium, copper, gold, iron, lead, mercury, nickel, osmium, platinum, aluminium-gold intermetallic (*purple plague*), silver, titanium, titanium nitride, tungsten and zinc.
+See `the LuxPop database <http://www.luxpop.com/HU_v172.cgi?OpCode=73>`_ and `refractive index database <https://refractiveindex.info/>`_ for more measured complex ior data.

 .. [#] Such as the :ref:`anisotropy vector field node <label_as_anisotropy_vector_field>`.